adamweeks/sdkguestserver/README.md

 Now that we are creating a guest token, let's use the widgets to place our first call!

 * Open the `widget.js` file
+* Our developer has left us with a `TODO:` comment in the code!
 * Find the code block that starts with: `ciscospark.widget(widgetEl).spaceWidget({`
 * Add the following property: